alesanfe/alesanfe/README.md

 3. **Kotlin**: Leveraging Kotlin, I specialize in Android app development, embracing its modern features and expressive syntax to deliver efficient and user-friendly mobile experiences.

 4. **Python**: Python is my go-to language for data analysis, AI, and machine learning.
 With libraries like Pandas, NumPy, and TensorFlow, I extract insights and derive value from complex datasets.

-5. **C#**: With a strong background in C#, I have developed desktop applications, games, and utilized the language in Unity for game development projects.

 These top languages represent the pillars of my coding journey, and I continue to expand my expertise to keep pace with the dynamic tech landscape.